gsilve02/comp20-gsilverman/annotation/README.md

-COMP 20 Lab: The Epic Fail
+:zap: COMP 20 Lab: The Epic Fail :zap:
 Genevieve Silverman (gsilve02)

 1. I believe that after much trial and error, everything in this